PaCo: Preconditions Attributed to Commonsense Knowledge

 \subsection{Data Collection}

-We used Amazon Mechanical Turk (AMT)~\cite{crowston2012amazon} to collect data on \MCQs for the lexicalized edges.
-Our data collection procedure is approved as exempt by Institutional Review Boards (IRB).
-For this, we ask the participants to provide enabling or disabling \MCQs by providing short responses to the question: \emph{What makes the fact possible/impossible?} for each of the lexicalized statements from \CN.
-For financial reasons, in \CQ, we collect 3 enabling and 3 disabling judgments for each fact. \CQ does not try to exhaust all possible \MCQs associated with each fact but rather serves as a resource for evaluation purposes.
-However, in some edges we get to near-saturation point (duplicate answers).
+\paragraph{Mechanical Turk} We used Amazon Mechanical Turk~\cite{crowston2012amazon} to collect data on \MCQs for the lexicalized \facts as part of Institutional Review Boards~(IRB) approved (as exempt) study.
+For this, we asked the participants to provide short responses to the question: \QT{What makes the \fact possible/impossible?} for each of the lexicalized statements from \CN.
+Due to financial limitations, we restricted our annotations to 3 enabling and 3 disabling judgments for each \fact.
+While the goal of \CQ is not to exhaust all possible \MCQs associated with each \fact, for some statements we observed duplicate answers, signaling a near-saturation point.

-With this procedure, we collect 6K enabling and disabling \MCQs.
-Further details on the data collection design, including annotator qualification, survey design and IRB submission details are given in Appendix~\ref{sec:appendix:mturk}.
+Further details on the data collection design, including annotator qualification, and survey design details are given in Appendix~\ref{sec:appendix:mturk}.
+With this procedure, we collected a total of 18K enabling and disabling \MCQs.